Skip to content

 Example (save):

-// Assume a User entity object
+// Assume we have a User entity object

 User user = new User();